trevorsandy/ExportLDraw/Readme.md

 You are able to choose the logo you want to show on studs, or no logo or stud at all.

 Importing TEXMAP is fully supported, including embedded image data using the DATA meta command.
+If you are using an external PNG image, make sure that the image is in the same folder as the .dat file or in **parts/textures** in the LDraw folder.

-This includes planar, cylindrical, and spherical projections.
-Thanks to https://github.com/trevorsandy/lpub3d for the cylindrical and spherical math.
+**PLANAR**, **CYLINDRICAL**, and **SPHERICAL** projections are supported.
+Many thanks to https://github.com/trevorsandy/lpub3d for the cylindrical and spherical math.

 ![Examples of TEXMAP using 27062.dat and 27062p01.dat](examples/import/texmap.jpg)